eLZyBee/RubyOnTheRocks/README.md

 # Ruby on the Rocks

-## Rails OTR
+## MVC on the Rocks

-'Rails On The Rocks' uses Rack middleware to emulate some Ruby on Rails functionality.
-It supports a server and controls routing within a project.
+'MVC On The Rocks' uses Rack middleware to provide an MVC functionality.
+Supporting light layers for models, views and controllers.

-## Active Record OTR
+## ORM on the Rocks

-'Active Record On The Rocks' uses customized SQL queries to emulate Active Record in Rails.
-It supports associations and searching based on those in the database.
+'ORM On The Rocks' uses customized SQL queries to take care of object relational mapping between your web app and your database.
+Supporting database searching bases on model level associations.